libgdx/gdx-pay/README.md

 ### Installation

 The recommended way to use gdx-pay is via dependency management with Gradle or Maven.
 Artifacts are available in [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.badlogicgames.gdxpay%22).
-[Guide for using gdx-pay with Maven](https://github.com/libgdx/gdx-pay/wiki/Maven-Integration).

 *project-root/build.gradle:*